artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 extent as linear or cubic feet, number of items, or number of containers or carriers.
-(DACS 2.5.4) Optionally, record the quantity in terms of the material type(s) (DACS 2.5.5), and/or qualify the statement of physical extent to hgihlight the existence of material types that are important.
+(DACS 2.5.4) Optionally, record the quantity in terms of the material type(s) (DACS 2.5.5), and/or qualify the statement of physical extent to highlight the existence of material types that are important.
 (DACS 2.5.6)

 **EAD**